 having a CASp inspection report makes you eligible to request a 90-day stay of the lawsuit (the lawsuit cannot move forward for 90 days) and an Early Evaluation Conference.
 You may also qualify for a 90-day stay if you have a completed job card from a CASp-certified building inspector, or are a small business with 25 or fewer employees and gross receipts of less than $3.5 million.

 Settling or paying the demand money without addressing accessibility needs in your business will not prevent future complaints or suits.

 This is a list of local Certified Access Specialists (CASp), a person that has been tested and certified by the state as an expert in disability access laws.
 A Certified Access Specialist (CASp) report provides a defense against lawsuits, but only if the business obtained a CASp report BEFORE being sued.

 The United States Department of Justice's Civil Rights Division created this guide to help Small Businesses understand and comply with the Americans with Disabilities Act.
-This document also provides information on the ADA Revisions which went into effect on March 15, 2011.
-These revisions clarify issues that have arisen over the past 20 years, and contain new requirements, including the 2010 Standards for Accessible Design (2010 Standards).

-The Guide to Accessibility Compliance brochure explains disabled access laws in detail and offers advice on how to protect your business from potential lawsuits.
 Since every business must comply with the Americans with Disability Act, this guide helps small businesses understand and meet those requirements.
 This brochure also serves as the Access Information Notice required by Administrative Code Chapter 38, where landlords must provide this information to tenants at the time of lease execution or amendment for spaces 7,500 sq. ft. or less.